Michae202/printf/README.md

-s repository contains group task for the printf function in collaboration with Michael Wachia, for the ALX software engineering program.
+repository contains group task for the printf function in collaboration with Axelle MOGA YAGOUA, for the ALX software engineering program